 - Widespread recognition and potential revenue increases through the use of the HCP designee logo

 As a potential collaborator (i.e. applicant), please read the following program requirements very carefully.
 You must agree to them before you start the application process at the bottom of this page.

-Certification Process: Please review the “How the HCP Works” page to familiarize yourself with the certification process.
+Designation Process: Please review the “How the HCP Works” page to familiarize yourself with the designation process.

 If your beans are designated Heirloom

 - A fee of $1000 will be needed to cover the cost of completing the genetic analysis.
 Aside from the shipping of the beans to the FCIA, this fee is the only financial contribution Collaborators make to the HCP process.
 The HCP covers the rest from preparing and evaluating the beans to collecting the leaf samples on-site to the genetic testing by the USDA/ARS laboratory to the announcement of the designation.